MicrosoftDocs/azure-devops-docs/docs/collaborate/naming-restrictions.md

 A process defines the building blocks of the work item tracking system as well as other sub-systems you access through VSTS or the web portal for an on-premises TFS.

 > [!NOTE]
-> <b>Terminology note:Â </b>Both "process" and "process template" refer to an interdependent set of files used to create a team project.
+> <b>Terminology note:  </b>Both "process" and "process template" refer to an interdependent set of files used to create a team project.
 However, the features, rules, and behaviors associated with each differ slightly depending on whether you connect to VSTS or an on-premises TFS.
->   Â
+>
 [Choose a process](../work/work-items/guidance/choose-process.md) describes the differences among the three default processes available to you.

 Processes you define or customize must conform to the following restrictions.